The eye-catching view of different Open Source Intelligence (OSINT) tools that are available in the market.

 Why we require OSINT tools?

-Let us consider one situation or scenario in which we need to find information related to some topic on the web.
+Let us consider one situation or scenario in which we need to find information related to some topics on the web.
 For this you need first to search and do analysis till you get the exact results, this consumes a lot of time.
 This is the main reason why we need Open Source Intelligence tools because the process mentioned above can be done within seconds using these tools.

-We even can run multiple tools to collect all the information related to target, which can be correlated and used later.
+We even can run multiple tools to collect all the information related to the target, which can be correlated and used later.

 So let’s deep dive into some of the best OSINT tools.